skamrlab/linera-protocol/README.md

 ## Repository Structure

-The main crates and directories of this repository can be summarized as follows: (listed from low to high levels in the dependency graph)
+The main crates and directories of this repository can be summarized as follows: (listed from low to high levels in the dependency graphs)

 * [`linera-base`](https://linera-io.github.io/linera-protocol/linera_base/index.html) Base
   definitions, including cryptography.